Religion in Bahrain: Improvements and positive developments in respect for religious freedom

 Parliamentary and municipal elections were conducted in November and December 2006.
 Candidates associated with religion-based political societies won 32 of the 40 seats in the Council of Representatives.
 During the elections, candidates from religious political groups conducted their campaigns without any interference from the Government.
 There was one Jewish member and one Christian member of the 40-member upper house of Parliament, the Shura Council, whose members were appointed in December 2006 by the King, following elections for the lower house.
 The Christian member was chosen by her colleagues to be the second deputy speaker for the Shura Council and is also one of the country's four representatives to the Arab Parliament.
 There was one Christian municipal council candidate in the elections, but he was defeated.
 In April 2007 the Bahrain Businesswomen Society initiated a public awareness campaign on family law by sponsoring a panel discussion, the first public event on the topic for several months.
 The issue was not raised in any significant way during the November/December 2006 elections, despite an awareness campaign by the Supreme Council for Women in the fall of 2005 and seminars by civil society groups, which highlighted the need for a family law.
 This was followed by public debate and rallies both in favor of and against such a law.
 During the reporting period, members of the Awali Community Church visited Christian prison inmates approximately monthly, to provide clothing and Christian literature and messages from their home.
 Members of other churches also made periodic visits to Christian prison inmates.

+2020s

+The 2020 World Religions Database states 82% of the country is Muslim, 12% is Christian (primarily Roman Catholic, Protestant, Malankara Orthodox, and Mar Thoma Syrian from South India) and 6% is Hindu.

+Minority religious groups report that there is a good degree of tolerance in society for minority religious beliefs and traditions; there is no tolerance for conversion away from Islam.

+Camillo Ballin was an Italian-Bahraini priest who became head of the Apostolic Vicariate of Northern Arabia.

+In November 2022, Pope Francis became the first Catholic pope to travel to Bahrain.
+He held mass in Manama for a crowd of almost 30,000 people.

+In 2023, the country was scored 1 out of 4 for religious freedom.